4 Smart Ways to Save for Your Child's College Education

 Because TFSAs are also flexible, you can use these funds for any purpose to support your children outside of education.
 If you’ve already got an RESP, opening your TFSA in the same institution can streamline any financial decisions.
 However, make sure you look for institutions with omnichannel support, so you can access your account easily.

 It is never too early to start preparing for your child’s higher education.
-The sooner you start setting funds aside, the more time you have to get ready, and the less pressure you will feel down the line.
+The sooner you start setting funds aside, the more time you have to get ready (like preparing college papers!), and the less pressure you will feel down the line.

 For more tips and guides on financial stability, holistic wellness, and activities to try for your well-being, please check out our other articles here!